 Collect lines

-Upgrade your surveying experience with coding, linework, and satellite map
+Upgrade your surveying experience with coding, linework, background maps, and localization

 This guide shows how to collect points to store their positions in a project using Emlid Flow.